common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/cpy.md

 <!-- {{TEXT_CORPUS_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- An overview of the text corpus, with information such as average length (in characters and words) of validated sentences. -->
-On average, sentences consist of six words and contain a total of forty letters.

 ### Writing system

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
-The Asheninka alphabet was officially established by Executive Order No. 199-2019-MINEDU issued by Peruvian Ministry of Education.
-The alphabet is composed by 22 graphemes.

 #### Symbol table

 <!-- {{ALPHABET_TABLE}} -->